nextcloud/gallery/README.md

 * A la carte features (external shares, browser svg rendering, etc.)
 * Image download and sharing straight from the slideshow or the gallery
 * Switch to Gallery from any folder in files and vice-versa
-* Ignore folders containing a ".nomedia" file
+* Ignore folders containing a ".nomedia" or ".noimage" file
 * Browser rendering of SVG images (disabled by default)
 * Mobile support